-If you are currently in Phuket and have found that your resort and beach is too busy then this blog is for you.
-Many tourists arrive in Phuket and think that they can explore the island easily but actually this is not so easy.
+If you are currently in Phuket, Thailand and have found that your resort and beach is too busy then this blog is for you.
+Many tourists arrive in Phuket and think they can explore the island easily but actually this is not so easy.
+There is quite a lot of traffic.
 But never fear, finding a nice quiet beach is easy with this helpful guide.
-Presuming you are staying in Patong, Karon or Kata, or other nearby resorts these beaches are easy to reach for the day and are still reasonably quiet despite being close to the big resort towns.
+Presuming you are staying in Patong, Karon or Kata, or other nearby resorts these beaches are easy to reach for the day.
+They still reasonably quiet despite being close to the big resort towns.

-My top tip is to tell you that there are no private beaches in Thailand.
-This means you are free to walk through any resort to get to any beach you choose although of course you probably can’t use their facilities while you are there.
-My second tip; book your road transport from your hotel and avoid tuk tuks whenever possible.
+There are no private beaches in Thailand.
+This means you are free to walk through any resort to get to any beach you choose.
 When you leave for the day, always arrange your return trip and keep the phone number of your hotel or a trusted taxi driver.
-Avoid renting your own car or motorbike unless you are very confident with driving on the left side of the road since Phuket is a hotspot for road accidents.
+Avoid renting your own car or motorbike unless you’re confident with driving on the left side of the road since Phuket is a hotspot for road accidents.

 So in no particular order, here are some recommended quiet beaches in Phuket.
 There is a map of Phuket at the bottom of this blog.

 About 2km south of Patong on the way to Karon you can find Tri Tra Beach.
 This is an open and sunny beach, perfect for sunbathing.
 It’s not secluded but it is quieter than Patong or Karon.
 The water is rocky at low tide but there is good snorkelling here.
 You can get to one of Phuket’s best beaches, Freedom Beach from Tri Tra by longtail boat too.
 Tri Tra beach is reached by going south along the last part of Patong’s Beach Road. and taking a left turn at the Amari Coral Beach Resort.
 Then turn down the road that leads to the Tri Trang Resort.